 North County Fire reports two structure fires

-Firefighters were busy on Tuesday, Jan.
-29 with a structure fire in Fallbrook and a trailer on fire in De Luz.
+Firefighters were busy Tuesday, Jan.
+29, with a structure fire in Fallbrook and a trailer fire in De Luz.
 Both incidents were contained quickly.

 The first fire involved a structure in the 4000 block of La Canada Road, first reported at 7:41 a.m.
 Firefighters said the fire was contained by 9:30 a.m. and firefighters would remain on scene for salvage and overhaul.